tilalis/discrepancy-finder/README.md

 Design decisions regarding the data model:

 * header is stored as a list of strings
-* Document body is its own model, with its own heade: `list[str]` field and body: `list[Number]` field
+* Document body is its own model, with its own header: `str` field and body: `list[str]` field
 * date_of_creation is stored as a datetime object
-* country_of_creation is stored as a CountryShortName object (from pydatnic-extra-types)

 Discrepancy model is defined in [discrepancy.py](src/discrepancy_finder/models/discrepancy.py)

 Design decisions regarding the discrepancy model:

-* for now, discrepancy_type is defined as a string, but it can be changed to an enum when implementing the logic for Type 2 (I am assuming the for the moment I don't now possible discrepancy types)
+* for now, discrepancy_type is defined as a string, but it can be changed to an enum when implementing the logic for Task 2 (I am assuming the for the moment I don't know possible discrepancy types)
 * location is a named tuple called DiscrepancyLocation in the format (row, column)

 ## Creating configuration